About

 The facility was built as a salmon hatchery in the late 1980s.
 Scott Tallon Walker architects were commissioned by Carrolls cigarette company to design the biggest, most advanced salmon hatchery in the world.
 The company ran a fully automated, computer-controlled hatchery and supplied offshore salmon farmers with smolt via helicopter.
 The business ultimately failed because the factory was built too high above the adjacent lake, and the cost of recirculating the water was too heavy.
 The facility was bought by the current owners in 2007 with a view to developing a centre of scientific research and development.

 Residencies take place over periods of between two and four weeks.
-The resident artist has the use of a 14.4 m2 private space as well as access to 135 m2 shared studio space.
+The resident artist is provided with studio space and accommodation.
 The residency is not suitable for children.

-Accommodation is twenty two kilometres away at Connemara Getaway, a self contained apartment at High Moyard.
+Accommodation is offered through a range of providers, in Clifden, Letterfrack or Moyard.
 We wish it was otherwise, but public transport in Connemara is very limited and the roads are dangerous.
 It is essential to have a driver’s license and the use of a car.
 Please get in touch if this is something you need to avail of.
-Interface is coordinated by visual artist and musician Alannah Robins.
+Interface is coordinated by visual artist and musician Alannah Robins together with programme manager Emma O Flaherty and public engagement officer John Durning.

 Share: